Undivided: Working with a New Teacher on an IEP

 Printable IEP accommodations template

-Begin a communication log
+Begin a parent-teacher communication log

-Many parents ask for teachers to write a brief, daily account of their child’s progress at school.
-This might cover academics, behavior, health, services, or whatever is most important to update the family on.
-When you ask your child’s teacher to collaborate with you on a communication log, ask what format would work best for them.
+When you ask your child’s teacher to collaborate with you on a teacher-parent communication log, ask what format would work best for them.
 In this clip, Lisa offers plenty of examples for paper or digital logs that families can use:

-For a paper log, you can use our printable communication log template or our daily report template.
+If you're an Undivided member, check out our printable communication log template or our daily report template.

 Ask for progress reports and work samples